MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-procure-materials-services-overview.md

 This article describes how you can use Dynamics 365 products to support your organization's business processes for procuring materials and services.

-The procurement of materials and services within the *procure to pay* business process focuses on efficiently meeting the organization's needs by acquiring essential materials or services.
+The procurement of materials and services within the *Source to pay* business process focuses on efficiently meeting the organization's needs by acquiring essential materials or services.
 It covers the activities that are required to raise the order to the external vendor.
 The goals are to ensure the availability of materials and services for the organization, and to efficiently manage inventory levels and cost.

 Procurement of materials and services requires coordination and communication between many departments, such as engineering, operations, quality sales, planning, and production.